telegott/r.example/README.md

 - To generate a test coverage report do `covr::report()`
 - Never do `source()` or `library()`.
 After `devtools::load_all()`, all code is in the workspace in the newest version.
 - If you need functions from other packages, use `@import` or `importFrom` comments.
 Do `devtools::document()` after such changes to automatically adapt the `NAMESPACE` file which handles what your package sees from the outer world and what's available from your package to the outer world.
-- All files in `R/` should have an equivalent in
+- All files in `R/` should have an equivalent in `tests/testthat`, e.g. `R/helpers.R` corresponds to `tests/testthat/test-helpers.R`
+- If you don't need functions from other packages often, use the `package::function()` notation, e.g. `dplyr::mutate` (bad example).
+If you need single functions often, use `@importFrom` comments.
+If you need the whole package all the time, use `@import`, but this can clutter your namespace.
+What you put in the comments above function `a` is _also_ available to function `b`, it is _not_ bound to the function, so pay attention to not import unnecessary functions.